momentum-xyz/docs/docs/what-is-odyssey/what-is-odyssey.md

 $MOM (Momentum) is a **utility token** used both for paying network fees (e.g. minting your Odyssey) and for connecting to other Odyssey—our implementation of staking which yields both the staker and the stakee.
 Read more about $MOM further down.

-### Collaboration tools

-In addition to the three pillars above, Odyssey comes with built-in collaboration tools to host your events and unleash your creative powers.

-- Calendar (schedule events and allow users to pop them in their Google or iCal)
-- Voice and text chat
-- Screen sharing

-## How do you interact with Odyssey?

-Odyssey gives you freedom of action.
-There are many ways to interact with your Odyssey and the Odysseys of others:

-- Build your Odyssey, fill it with your creations
-- Organise events and experiences by leveraging the collaboration tools
-- Connect (aka stake) in the Odyssey of your favourite creators and get rewarded with $MOM
-- Participate in events created by other users and help co-create new experiences